 There are several ways that you can gain new experience at an organization as a current nonprofit professional:

 - Ask for new assignments.
 If you currently work at a small to mid-sized organization, consider talking to other team members to see if you can get involved with activities outside of your normal workload.
 Not only does this show that you’re willing to help out in different areas of the organization, but you’ll come to understand various aspects of your mission and how different teams work toward fulfilling it.

 - Take training for different roles.
 If your nonprofit uses a learning management system to train staff members (or volunteers) for various roles, consider asking to take a couple of extra training courses.
-This article explains how classes on LMS platforms allow for standardization of training across the organization, which means you can count on the training class to be comprehensive.
 Leveraging the resources already available at your organization is a great place to start learning new skills.

 - Try out new positions.
 If you’re not happy in your current position at an organization, start thinking about where you would like to use your skills in the future.
 Once you have a spot in mind, express your interest in working on that specific team.
 Experiencing different roles can help you better understand your own strengths and weaknesses as a professional and gauge where you want to find yourself in the future.